mwaskom/seaborn/doc/installing.rst

 ------------------------------

 To install the released version of seaborn, you can use ``pip`` (i.e. ``pip install seaborn``).

 Alternatively, you can use ``pip`` to install the development version, with the command ``pip install git+git://github.com/mwaskom/seaborn.git#egg=seaborn``.

 Another option would be to to clone the `github repository <https://github.com/mwaskom/seaborn>`_ and install with ``pip install .`` from the source directory.
 Seaborn itself is pure Python, so installation should be reasonably straightforward.

+When using the development version, you may want to refer to the `development docs <http://stanford.edu/~mwaskom/software/seaborn-dev/>`_.
+Note that these are not built automatically and may at times fall out of sync with the actual master branch on github.

 Dependencies
 ~~~~~~~~~~~~